NAIL-HNU/ESVO2/README.md

 ## 2.2 Running the system on DSEC dataset

-Since the rosbag with event and IMU data is not given in the DSEC data set, we package the required data as the input of the system.
+Since the rosbag with event and IMU data is not provided in the datasets, we repackage the required data as the input for the system.

-You can get most of the rosbag we repacked through the [download link](https://pan.baidu.com/s/1mhuejFr_hL8GbZDeyCiWmg?pwd=m6by).
+You can access most of the rosbag files we repacked through the [download link](https://pan.baidu.com/s/1mhuejFr_hL8GbZDeyCiWmg?pwd=m6by).
+The repacked data for each dataset is stored in folders named after the dataset.
+Our own recorded datasets are stored in the "Ours" folder, where "hnu_campus" corresponds to the data shown in Fig. 1 of the ESVO2 paper, and "hnu_peachlake" corresponds to the data shown in Fig. 12 of the paper.
 In addition, if you need to repack packages from h5 file, please use the code from https://github.com/tub-rip/events_h52bag.

 After you get the repackaged data, you can try running it using the following command.